nikcorg/snake/README.md

 The game starts when the page loads.
 Control the snake with your arrow keys.
 That's it.

+The game speeds up over time, slowly but surely.

 ### Game Over

 The game will end when any of the following is true